saucelabs/sauce-docs/docs/error-reporting/language-integrations/javascript.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Backtrace provides an open-source module that you can use to capture uncaught JavaScript errors, as well as manually send reports.
+Backtrace provides an open source module that you can use to capture uncaught JavaScript errors, as well as manually send reports.

 ## What You'll Need